Y0Coss/docs-fork/pages/network/bgp_service/bgp_service_config/guide.en-gb.md

 The vRack must contain the servers that will participate in the BGP peering.

-Important : the vRack must contain only servers in one specific availability zone (AZ).
-For regions with 1-AZ, an AZ is equivalent to a region.
-Only 1-AZ regions are available in the alpha.
+Important : the vRack must contain only servers in one given AZ of a region.
+As durig the alpha period BGP service is only available on 1-AZ regions, this simply means that the vRack must contain only servers in one given region.

 ## Step 4: Provide configuration parameters of your BGP Service